Carmelo Anthony's Success and Achievements in Timeline

 A closer look at the biggest achievements of Carmelo Anthony.
 Awards, milestones, and records that define success.

-Carmelo Anthony is a retired American professional basketball player, renowned as one of the NBA's greatest scorers.
-A ten-time NBA All-Star and six-time All-NBA Team selection, he played 19 seasons in the league.
-He began his career at Syracuse University, where he led the Orange to a national championship in 2003 and was named the NCAA Tournament's Most Outstanding Player.
-In 2021, Anthony's decorated career was further recognized with his inclusion in the NBA 75th Anniversary Team.
+Carmelo Anthony is a retired American professional basketball player.
+A ten-time NBA All-Star and six-time All-NBA Team selection, he played 19 seasons in the NBA.
+Anthony led Syracuse University to a national championship in 2003, earning the NCAA Tournament's Most Outstanding Player award.
+In 2021, he was named to the NBA 75th Anniversary Team.
+Widely considered one of the NBA's premier scorers, his career is marked by his offensive prowess and achievements at both the collegiate and professional levels.

-On December 21, 2000, Kobe Bryant had a higher field goal percentage than Carmelo Anthony had on February 8, 2008.
+On December 21, 2000, Kobe Bryant achieved a .769 field goal percentage on a 20-of-26 shooting effort in a victory against the Houston Rockets.

 In 2001, Carmelo Anthony was named The Baltimore Sun's metro player of the year, as well as Baltimore Catholic League player of the year.